BPS Dendroscopy on Local $\mathbb{P}^1\times \mathbb{P}^1$: Generalities

-The complex dimension of the space of Bridgeland stability conditions is equal to 4.
-Upon fixing the $\IC^\times$ action, we get a three-dimensional slice with central charge \be Z(\gamma) = - 2 r T_D + d_1 T_1 + d_2 T_2 -\ch_2 \ee parametrized by $T_1,T_2$ and $T_D$ in some suitable domain $U\subset \IC^3$.
+In the present case $X=K_{\IF_0}$, the space of Bridgeland stability conditions $\Stab\cC$ has complex dimension 4.
+Upon fixing the $\IC^\times\subset GL(2,\IR)^+$ action, we get a three-dimensional slice with central charge \be Z(\gamma) = - 2 r T_D + d_1 T_1 + d_2 T_2 -\ch_2 \ee parametrized by $T_1,T_2$ and $T_D$ in some suitable domain $U\subset \IC^3$.
 The parameters $T_1$ and $T_2$ can be viewed as the complexified K\"ahler parameters of the two factors in $S=\IP^1\times \IP^1$, while $T_D$ measures the size of $S$.
 In terms of the rank one 5D gauge theory engineered by M-theory compactified on $K_{S}$, $T_1+T_2$ parametrizes the Coulomb branch while $T_1-T_2$ corresponds to the 5D gauge coupling (or mass deformation of the superconformal point).
 Thus, it is natural to define \be T_1=T, \quad T_2=T+m \ee and introduce the `period vector' (so called because it is determined by periods of the mirror curve along the $\Pi$-stability slice) $\Pi=(1,m,T,T_D)$ such that \be Z(\gamma) = \gamma \Sigma \Pi^t \ ,\quad \Sigma= \ee In order for the central charge $Z(\gamma)$ to stay invariant under an autoequivalence acting as $\gamma\mapsto \gamma g$ on the Chern vector, the period vector should transform as $\Pi^t \mapsto M \Pi^t$ with $M=\Sigma^{-1}g^{-1}\Sigma$.
 For the autoequivalences listed in the previous subsection, the matrices $M$ are given by \be M_{k_1,k_2}= , \quad M_{FB} =

 \ee \be M_C= ,\quad M_{\tilde C}= \ ,\quad M_{\IZ_4} = \ee where $M_C$ and $M_{\tilde C}$ implement the Seidel-Thomas twist with respect to $\cO(0,0)$ and $\cO(1,0)$, respectively.
 For later reference, we note that the only invariant period vector under $M_{\IZ_4}$ is $(1,m,T,T_D)=(1,\frac12,-\frac12,\frac18)$, while invariance under the order 2 autoequivalence \be M_B:=(M_{\IZ_4})^2 = M_C \cdot M_{\tilde C} \cdot M_{1,1} =